DangerCove/dangercove.com/source/_posts/2012-08-21-reign-is-now-available.markdown

 ---

 <div class="thumbnail">
-{% img /images/content/reign_500.jpg "Reign for Spotify" %}
+{% img /images/content/reign_500.jpg Reign for Spotify %}
 </div>

 Our app called Reign is “waiting for review” by Apple.
 Check [reignalot.com](http://reignalot.com) to see what’s special about this Spotify remote.